systemslab/popper-paper/main.md

 can can put them in the git repo (as in the example).
 For large datasets we can use `git-lfs`.

+## Obtaining and Reporting Baseline Raw Performance

+We have a toolkit that is composed of multiple docker images that measure CPU, memory, I/O and network raw performance of a deployment.
+We make this part of the results since this is our fingerprint of our systems.
+This also gives us an idea of the proportionality of the multiple subsystems (e.g. 10:1 of network to IO for example)

+![GassyFS has facilities for explicitly managing  persistence to different storage targets.
+A checkpointing infrastructure gives GassyFS flexible policies for persisting namespaces and federating data.](figures/arch.png)

+# GassyFS: a model project for Popper

+GassyFS is a new prototype filesystem system that stores files in distributed remote memory and provides support for checkpointing file system state.
+The architecture of GassyFS is illustrated in Figure 2.
+The core of the file system is a user-space library that implements a POSIX file interface.
+File system metadata is managed locally in memory, and file data is distributed across a pool of network-attached RAM managed by worker nodes and accessible over RDMA or Ethernet.
+Applications access GassyFS through a standard FUSE mount, or may link directly to the library to avoid any overhead that FUSE may introduce.

+By default all data in GassyFS is non-persistent.
+That is, all metadata and file data is kept in memory, and any node failure will result in data loss.
+In this mode GassyFS can be thought of as a high-volume tmpfs that can be instantiated and destroyed as needed, or kept mounted and used by applications with multiple stages of execution.
+The differences between GassyFS and tmpfs become apparent when we consider how users deal with durability concerns.

+At the bottom of Figure 2 are shown a set of storage targets that can be used for managing persistent checkpoints of GassyFS. **TODO**: talk about volatility.
+Finally, GassyFS supports a form of file system federation that allows checkpoint content to be accessed remotely to enable efficient data sharing between users over a wide-area network.

+In subsequent sections we describe several experiments and detail how we obtained the baselines.
+The key in reproducibility is to reproduce the baselines!

+## Experiment 1: GassyFS vs. TempFS

+## Experiment 2: Scalability

+## Experiment 3: UDP vs. Infiniband Performance

+## Experiment 4: Analytics on GassyFS

 # Discussion

 > **NOTE**: these subsections might merge with others or turn into